Deploy background workers.

 Push it.
 We detect it as a background worker, keep it running, and stream you the logs.

-Stays Alive
+Stays alive.

-Live Logs
+Live logs.

-Clean Deploys
+Clean deploys.

-Run your worker without the babysitting
+Run your worker.
+Skip the babysitting.

-Push code, we keep it running.
+Push code.
+We keep it running.
 That's the whole deal.